bigskysoftware/htmx/www/essays/how-did-rest-come-to-mean-the-opposite-of-rest.md

 [J2EE mindset](https://en.wikipedia.org/wiki/Jakarta_EE) conclusively, relegating SOAP/XML-RPC to an enterprise-only affair.

-Since the REST approach wasn't as tied to XML as SOAP/XML-RPC was, and since it didn't impose as much formality on end point, REST was the natural place for JSON to take over.
+Since the REST approach wasn't as tied to XML as SOAP/XML-RPC was, and since it didn't impose as much formality on end points, REST was the natural place for JSON to take over.
 And it did so, rapidly.

 During this crucial change, something became increasingly clear: most JSON APIs were stopping at Level 2 of the RMM.